-Fig. 4(a) shows a sliced velocity map image of O+ fragments produced by multiphoton photodissociation and ionization of O2 in a one-laser experiment at $\nu \approx$ 44 444 cm-1 ( $\lambda{\rm vac} \approx 225$ nm), which is often used for characterization of VMI setups.
-Due to the relatively large mass of O+ ion, the TOF spread even without using the additional lens was ~80 ns, already sufficient for slicing.
+Figure 4(a) shows a sliced velocity map image of O+ fragments produced by multiphoton photodissociation and ionization of O2 in a one-laser experiment at $\nu \approx 44\,444$ cm-1 ($\lambda{vac} \approx 225$ nm), which is often used for characterization of VMI setups.^{3,8} Due to the relatively large mass of the O+ ion, the TOF spread even without using the additional lens was ~80 ns, already sufficient for slicing.
 The same image taken with the lens, with ~130 ns stretching, had very similar appearance but lower intensity because a smaller fraction of the ion cloud (thinner slice) was recorded.

-As can be seen from comparison of the KEDs extracted from these images (Fig. 4(b)) the use of the lens did not affect the experimental resolution.
-A small discrepancy between the positions of the peaks, however, is noticeable in the high-KE part of the distributions.
+As can be seen from comparison of the KEDs extracted from these images (Fig. 4(b)) the use of the lens did not affect the experimental resolution.37 A small discrepancy between the positions of the peaks, however, is noticeable in the high-KE part of the distributions.
 The origin of this difference is that the calibration of the mapping between the initial radial velocities and the radii in the image was done using only the numerical simulations of the ion-optical system.
-Nevertheless, the differences between the obtained calibration and the peak positions predicted from the known energetics of the processes did not exceed $\sim 1-2\%$ neither in these nor in other test cases, some of which are illustrated below.
-Taking into account that all ion optics parameter values were also set according to the simulation results (experimental variations around these values showed that they indeed provide the best focusing), this offers the valuable advantage of selecting the most suitable operating conditions for each particular experiment without the need for tedious experimental calibrations and optimizations of the SVMI system.
+Nevertheless, the differences between the obtained calibration and the peak positions predicted from the known energetics of the processes did not exceed $\sim 1\%-2\%$ neither in these nor in other test cases, some of which are illustrated below.
+Taking into account that all ion optics parameter values were also set according to the simulation results (experimental variations around these values showed that they indeed provide the best radial and temporal focusing, which was tested by displacing the focused laser beam perpendicular to and along the TOF axis29), this offers the valuable advantage of selecting the most suitable operating conditions for each particular experiment without the need for tedious experimental calibrations and optimizations of the SVMI system.